ddaugher/backoffice_docs/source/deploy.rst

     git push gigalixir
     curl https://$APP.gigalixirapp.com/

-Does Gigalixir have any web hooks?
+Does BackofficeDocs have any web hooks?
 ==================================

 We haven't built-in any web hooks, but most of what you need can be accomplished with buildpacks at build time and distillery hooks or modifying your Procfile.